jasondickerson/sat6-queue-check/README.md

 Script to provide a quick view of Satellite queues including foreman, katello, pulp, and qpid.

-v2.0 supports Satellite with Remote Databases and is tested again Red Hat Satellite 6.6
+v2.0 supports Satellite with Remote Databases and is tested again Red Hat Satellite 6.6 v3.0 accounts for changes made in Satellite 6.7

 Example Output: